AlirezaMasih/logchester/README.md

 # Password for authentication (leave blank if using SSH key)
 password = <REMOTE_PASSWORD>

-# Path to the file on the remote server where logs will be uploaded
+# Path to the file(s) on the remote server where logs will be uploaded
+remote_logs = /path/on/remote/server/logs.txt
-remote_file = /path/on/remote/server/logins.txt
+remote_login_logs = /path/on/remote/server/logins.txt

-# Path to the local file where processed logs will be saved
+# Path to the local file(s) where processed logs will be saved
+logs = /path/to/local/logs.txt
-log_file = /path/to/local/logins.txt
+login_logs = /path/to/local/logins.txt

 # Path to the UNIX domain socket for device log collection (SOCK_DGRAM)
 # Example: /home/user/socket_name or /dev/log